 HR as a Change Agent:

 Even if initiatives are driven by a dedicated ‘Digital Team’, no success can be achieved if HR doesn’t throw its weight behind it.
 In fact, in today’s corporate world the best HR leaders don’t just react to change - they act as a change agent and lead the company’s employees in a positive direction.
-The best HR leaders believe that the important factors needed to bring about effective change are articulating a compelling vision, communicating the strategic rationale, building credibility and trust, project management, monitoring, measuring change outcomes, and a structured follow-up to ensure sustainability of the change initiatives being implemented.
+The best HR leaders believe that the important factors needed to bring about effective change are articulating a compelling vision, communicating the strategic rationale, building credibility and trust, project management, monitoring, measuring change outcomes, and a structured follow-up to ensure the sustainability of the change initiatives being implemented.
 This could also include reimaging the organizational structure, reporting, utilization of data to create a compelling story.

 HR as a Collaborator: